Pat Narduzzi: Pitt

 On December 23, 2014, Sports Illustrated reported Narduzzi would become the new head coach of the University of Pittsburgh football team.
 On December 26, 2014, Narduzzi was officially introduced as the 36th head football coach.

 In 2015, Narduzzi led Pitt to an 8–5 record and a trip to the Military Bowl where they lost to Navy, 44–28.
 In 2016, Pitt recorded another 8–5 record as they went to the Pinstripe Bowl, but lost to Northwestern, 31–24.
 His second season was highlighted by two wins against top-five teams, a 43–42 upset win over eventual national champion Clemson and a 42–39 victory over eventual Big Ten champion Penn State.

 Pitt opened 2017 with optimism over QB Max Browne but endured a tumultuous season.
 After struggling in a 28–21 win over FCS Youngstown State and losing 33–14 the next week to Penn State, Narduzzi's defense faltered in a 59–21 loss to #9 Oklahoma State and a 35–17 defeat in their ACC opener to Georgia Tech.
 Despite wins over Duke (24–17) and Virginia (31–14), they also lost to Syracuse (27–24), #20 NC State (35–17), North Carolina (34–31), and Virginia tech (20–14).
 On Black Friday, Pitt shocked #2 Miami 24–14 and finished the season 5–7 (3–5 in the ACC).

-In 2018, after a slow start to the season, Narduzzi led Pitt to its first ACC Coastal Division title, going 6–2 in conference play and 7–5 overall.
+In 2018, after a slow start to the season that included a 51-6 loss to Penn State, Narduzzi led Pitt to its first ACC Coastal Division title, going 6–2 in conference play and 7–5 overall.
 Pitt then faced Clemson in the 2018 ACC Championship Game, where they lost 42–10.
 Pitt went to the Sun Bowl but lost to Stanford, 14–13, to finish the season 7–7.

 In 2019, Narduzzi led Pitt to another 7–5 regular season record, with a notable win over UCF, ending their 27-game regular season win streak.
 Pitt competed in the Quick Lane Bowl against Eastern Michigan University, winning 34–30 and earning Narduzzi his first bowl victory during his tenure at Pitt.

 In 2021, with the emergence of Heisman finalist Kenny Pickett, Narduzzi led Pitt to a 11–3 record, ACC Coastal Division title, ACC Championship victory, and an appearance in the Peach Bowl.

 Narduzzi entered 2022 as the third-winningest coach in Pitt history, behind only Hall of Famers Jock Sutherland and Pop Warner.
 A year later, a victory over Miami vaulted him past Warner for second place on Pitt's all-time wins list.

+With Pitt's 2026 victory over Syracuse, Narduzzi surpassed Sutherland to become the school's all-time leader in games coached, with 144.